Anti - Slavery and Human Trafficking Statement

 Commitment

-PSL acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
-PSL understands that this requires an ongoing review of both its internal practices in relation to its labour force, and to its distribution channels and supply chains.
+The Group acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
+The Group understands that this requires an ongoing review of both its internal practices in relation to its labour force, and to its distribution channels and supply chains.

-No labour provided to PSL in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-PSL strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the United Kingdom.
+No labour provided to the Group in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
+The Group strictly adheres to the standards required in relation to its responsibilities under relevant employment legislation in the United Kingdom.

 Supply Chains

-To fulfil its activities, PSL’s main Distributors are car dealerships and its supply chains include firms such as but not limited to:
+To fulfil its activities, the Group contracts with dealerships and leasing brokers and its supply chains include service providers such as, but not limited to, vehicle repairers and system providers.

 Potential Exposure

-In line with PSL’s Risk Policy, any risk of slavery and human trafficking is noted on the company risk register and appropriate actions are taken to mitigate and/or remove any risks.
+In line with the relevant PSL Group entity’s Risk Policy, any risk of slavery and human trafficking will be noted on the that entity’s risk register and appropriate actions will be taken to mitigate and/or remove any risks.

-In general, PSL considers its exposure to slavery/human trafficking to be relatively limited.
-This is in part due to all of its activities taking place within the UK or ROI where slavery/human trafficking is low.
-Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that distributes its products or supplies goods and/or services to it.
+In general, the Group considers its exposure to slavery/human trafficking to be relatively limited, however, recognise that slavery does exist and nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that distributes its products or supplies goods and/or services to it.

 Steps

-PSL carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its distributors and suppliers, where appropriate.
+The Group carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains.

-In accordance with section 54(4) of the Modern Slavery Act 2015, the PSL has taken the following steps to ensure that modern slavery is not taking place:
+In accordance with section 54(4) of the Modern Slavery Act 2015, the Group has taken the following steps to ensure that modern slavery is not taking place:

-• Publication of its modern slavery statement to all employees.
+• The publication of its modern slavery statement to all employees

-• Creation of action plans to address risk to modern slavery.
+• The creation of action plans to address risk to modern slavery

 5. Responsibility

-• To bring to the attention of management any suspicion of non-compliance either internally or within a distributor or supplier
+• All employees are responsible for reading and understanding the PSL Group Anti - Slavery and Human Trafficking Statement and for bringing to the attention of management any suspicion of non-compliance either internally or within a distributor or supplier.

 6. Annual Review